akovanev/kovanev.github.io/_posts/2020-09-08-Integration-testing-with-data-generator.md

 }
 </code></pre>

-During testing, I have noticed that the code may not run so fast in the debug mode.
-Probably it could be found a better solution instead of using the `JsonConvert`.
-I will continue investigating this.

-Anyways, I believe that the approach I have shown here is clear.
-Having implemented it, I can be sure that both correct and inconsistent data will be handled in the safe way.
+Now I can be sure that both correct and inconsistent data will be handled in the proper way.

 The entire code may be taken from the <a href="https://github.com/akovanev/DataGenerator/tree/master/Akov.DataGenerator.Demo">Akov.DataGenerator.Demo</a>.